 ChiWriter is a scientific word processor that was sold by Horstmann Software Design Corporation between 1986 and 1996.

-Unfortunately, as of July 1, 1996.
+As of July 1, 1996.
 ChiWriter is no longer sold or supported.

 First, install the PostScript printer driver and fonts from the original distribution disks.